 The following is the text of a news release from the Federal Maritime Commission (FMC):

-(WASHINGTON) — The Federal Maritime Commission has concluded its review of the proposed Ocean Alliance, FMC Agreement No. 012426, allowing it to become effective today (Oct.
-24, 2016).
+(WASHINGTON) — The Federal Maritime Commission has concluded its review of the proposed THE Alliance agreement (FMC Agreement No. 012439), allowing it to become effective on Dec.
+19.